foursquare/rogue/README.md

 - the fields must actually belong to the record (e.g., mayor is a field on the Venue record)
 - the field type must match the operand type (e.g., mayor is an IntField)
-- the operator must make sense for the field type (e.g., categories is a MongoListField)
+- the operator must make sense for the field type (e.g., categories is a MongoListField[String])

 In addition, the type system ensures that certain builder methods are only used in certain circumstances.
 For example, take this more complex query: